rust-lang/wg-governance/draft-rfcs/RFC-github-access-policy.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should these rules applied to RustLang affiliated repositories and organizations that are outside of the [RustLang GitHub Org](https://www.github.com/rustlang)?
+- Should these rules applied to Rust-Lang affiliated repositories and organizations that are outside of the [Rust-Lang GitHub Org](https://www.github.com/rustlang)?
 - Should we automate this process?
 - How do we ensure that changes to the [Teams Repository](https://github.com/rust-lang/team) are reviewed and merged promptly?